asyml/texar-pytorch/examples/vae_text/README.md

 This example builds a VAE for text generation, with an LSTM as encoder and an LSTM or [Transformer](https://arxiv.org/pdf/1706.03762.pdf) as decoder.
 Training is performed on the official PTB data and Yahoo data, respectively.

-The VAE with LSTM decoder is first decribed in [(Bowman et al., 2015) Generating Sentences from a Continuous Space](https://arxiv.org/pdf/1511.06349.pdf)
+The VAE with LSTM decoder is first described in [(Bowman et al., 2015) Generating Sentences from a Continuous Space](https://arxiv.org/pdf/1511.06349.pdf)

 The Yahoo dataset is from [(Yang et al., 2017) Improved Variational Autoencoders for Text Modeling using Dilated Convolutions](https://arxiv.org/pdf/1702.08139.pdf), which is created by sampling 100k documents from the original Yahoo Answer data.
-The average document length is 78 and the vocab size is 200k.
+The average document length is 78 and the vocabulary size is 200k.

 ## Data
 The datasets can be downloaded by running:

 ```shell
 python prepare_data.py --data ptb
 python prepare_data.py --data yahoo